 Purpose: to preserve and enhance the community and the environment, provide a forum for community deliberation and a unified affirmative action to promote positive governmental action consistent with the needs of the area.

 CARE GEOGRAPHIC AREA

-Jefferson County area between Clear Creek and Bear Creek from the Hogback to the Western Border of Jefferson County.
+Jefferson County, the area between Clear Creek to the north and Bear Creek to the south, from the Hogback to the east to the western Border of Jefferson County.
 The CARE area is bisected by Mt.
 Vernon Canyon and Interstate 70 and includes Mt.
-Morrison, Genesee and Lininger Mountain and Mt.
+Morrison, Genesee and Lininger Mountains, and Mt.
 Vernon.

 Strength in Numbers

 We live in a county with over a half million residents.
 In order to understand what political clout those living in the mountains have with Jefferson County government, we need to understand the demographics.

 As of 2018, the unincorporated population of Jeffco is 195,663 out of a total county population of 565,230.
 One-third of the County’s residents live in unincorporated Jeffco.

 Jefferson County is the first level of government for those almost 200,000 people who do not live in incorporated towns and cities.
 Jeffco’s Zoning laws and Board of Adjustment have a bigger impact on people in unincorporated Jeffco than these people who live under the authority of their local government on zoning matters.

 By banding together, we gain a more effective voice with Jefferson County and other governmental agencies through our “strength in numbers” From 1987 to the present, CARE has monitored, alerted the community and fought numerous rezoning attempts that threatened to significantly change the character and health of the neighborhoods that are part of the CARE community.

 This map generated from the 2000/2010 U.S. Census data breaks down population by area and shows how it has changed in that decade.
 Click HERE to download.